top of page

 Once the design direction is defined, ideas move quickly from screen to workshop.

 Our 3D printer transforms digital CAD models into high-precision physical parts ready for real-world evaluation.
-Engineers use these prints to assess fit, ergonomics, assembly feasibility and component clearance.
-Depending on the project, once a client approves the mechanical concept, it typically takes one to two days to adapt the design for printing, followed by another one to two days to produce the parts.
+Engineers use these prints to assess fit, ergonomics, assembly feasibility, and component clearance.
+Depending on the project, once a client approves the mechanical concept, it typically takes one to two days to adapt the design for printing.
+This is followed by another one to two days to produce the parts.

 Together, these tools enable rapid iteration, often allowing us to produce multiple design versions within the same week.
 This ensures design decisions are validated with physical evidence long before manufacturing begins.